envico801/The-Node-js-bible-become-a-backend-expert/anki/README.md

 A: Livuv sends events that are occurring within the computer system (at a low level).

 Q: Why is it said that the 2 types of events that exist in node are connected?
-A: Because many times the events that are executed at system level (with the livuv library) are forwarded by the javascript event handler, that's why many times they are confused with only 1 thing
+A: Because many times the events that are executed at system level (with the livuv library) are forwarded to the javascript event handler, that's why many times they are confused with only 1 thing.

 Q: Why is it said that there are no "real" events in javascript?
 A: Javascript does not have the concept of "event" (there is no event type), in reality what is happening is a "trick" (it is a simulation, it is just an object with properties).